Harry Bridges

 About the Book

-Cherny tells this history while examining the overall effectiveness of Bridges as a union leader and the decisions and traits that made him effective.
-And, as Cherny shows, the ILWU head paid an all-too-familiar price for success.
-Conservatives tirelessly investigated Bridges’s activities.
-The United States government repeatedly prosecuted him for his communist leanings and tried to deport or imprison him.
-The increasingly anti-left Congress of Industrial Organizations expelled the ILWU.
-Yet Bridges persevered to guide the union through such controversies as the racial integration of its ranks, and mechanization and containerization on the docks.
-Through it all, Bridges always deflected praise by attributing the union's many accomplishments to its rank-and file-workers.
+The iconic leader of a small but powerful union, Harry Bridges was highly controversial within the twentieth-century labor movement.
+Robert Cherny's monumental biography tells the life story of the figure whose 40-year leadership built the International Longshore and Warehouse Union (ILWU) into a labor powerhouse that now represents some 30,000 workers.
+Cherny tells this history while examining Bridges's effectiveness as a union leader and the decisions and traits that made him effective.
+But the ILWU head paid a familiar price for success.
+The U.S. government repeatedly prosecuted him for his communist leanings while the increasingly anti-left Congress of Industrial Organizations expelled the ILWU.
+Yet Bridges persevered to guide the union through controversies that included the racial integration of its ranks and mechanization and containerization on the docks.
+Based on personal interviews with Bridges and years of exhaustive research, Harry Bridges places an extraordinary individual and his union within the epic history of twentieth-century labor radicalism.

 About the Author